 Tucked away among rustic mountains, on a majestic bay, is the small Montenegrin city of Kotor.
 It’s ringed by fortifications that took one thousand years to build and has an impressive Old Town and alluring fresh food market.
-(Think strawberries that rival softballs, at least in springtime.)
+(Think strawberries that rival softballs!)

 To get there, we caught a bus with a plush tangerine interior in the former Yugoslavian-era resort town of Herceg Novi, Montenegro.
 Folk music blared as our bus driver gesticulated and spoke passionately about the topic of the day with his female conductor and local passengers.
 Thankfully the ride was only about an hour, for within a short amount of time, smoke from the cigarette that was dangling out of his mouth had filled the cabin.